Family remembers ‘legend’ Hamish Harding, British billionaire who died in Titanic sub

 Family members paid tribute on Thursday to Hamish Harding, the British billionaire, aviation tycoon, and explorer who is among the five people who died on a failed submarine expedition last week to the wreck of the Titanic.

-A statement from Harding’s family, via his company, Action Aviation, described the man as a dedicated father of two and “living legend” who loved to explore and push the boundaries of what was possible.
+A statement from Harding’s family, via his company, Action Aviation, described him as a dedicated father of two and “living legend” who loved to explore and push the boundaries of what was possible.

 “He was one of a kind and we adored him.
 He was a passionate explorer – whatever the terrain – who lived his life for his family, his business and for the next adventure,” the statement reads.
 “What he achieved in his lifetime was truly remarkable and if we can take any small consolation from this tragedy, it’s that we lost him doing what he loved.”